AustinMarstaller/SMU_REU_2025/index.md

 # Welcome

 Welcome to the $2025$ Summer REU hosted by the [Computational & Applied Mathematics department](https://www.smu.edu/dedman/academics/departments/math/research) at Southern Methodist University.
-The Principle Investigators of the REU are Dr. Alejandro Aceves and Dr. Joe Camp.
-There are four graduate teaching assistants: Daniel Margolis, Showe Liou, Mason McCullum, and Austin Marstaller.
+This REU is supported by the NSF/RTG award # 1840260: “RTG: Modeling and Computations for Complex Systems at Southern Methodist University” (PI: dr. Alejandro Aceves) and NSF Award #2512931: ”EAGER: NAIRR Pilot Expansion: FA1: Swarm Coordination and Autonomous Learning for Emerging Researchers (SCALE)” (PI: Dr. Joseph Camp).

 :::{danger} Summer weather